Registering Certificate Bundles in Node.js - Amazon SDK for JavaScript

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-We announced the upcoming end-of-support for Amazon SDK for JavaScript v2.
+The Amazon SDK for JavaScript v2 has reached end-of-support.
 We recommend that you migrate to Amazon SDK for JavaScript v3.
-For dates, additional details, and information on how to migrate, please refer to the linked announcement.
+For additional details and information on how to migrate, please refer to this announcement.

 Registering Certificate Bundles in Node.js